-One of these experiments, Site Updates, peaked my curiosity.
+One of these experiments, Site Updates, piqued my curiosity.
 Site Updates replaces the top-sites or speed dial functionality found on the new tab page in other browsers with a personalized news feed from your most visited websites.

 The browser’s history contains a breadth of information about people’s preferences and interests.
 Most browsers use the info in the history databases to rank suggestions in the address field, and to display a list of top websites on their new tab page, or simply collect it for their own gains.

 The news stories then appear in a random order every time the new tab page is loaded.
 Clicking on a news story will open it in that tab, and hide that story from reappearing on the new tab page later.
 However, Sleipnir isn’t smart enough to hide stories that appear in your browser history and that you’ve already read through other sources.
 This seems like something that could be easily fixed and would reinforce its role as a content discovery portal rather than a page that stupidly regurgitates stories you’ve already read.

 For example, if you only read articles in the Web development section on this blog, Sleipnir can determine that the root address that you’re interested in as all articles are published under that root address.
 Sleipnir will find the first feed element on the page, which will be that section’s dedicated feed, and thus only retrieve articles from that section.
 This is a very powerful feature that can get targeted regarding what articles it will show people.

 All parts of the feed discovery and processing happen locally on the user’s own computer without involving privacy-dubious middleware servers, and it’s all built-in top of open web standards.